aragon/hack/docs/guides-custom-deploy.md

 dao new
 ```

-This will create a new organization based on default [`bare-kit`](https://github.com/aragon/dao-kits/blob/master/kits/bare/contracts/BareKit.sol) it won’t have a token manager, vault, finance, or voting instance installed.
+This will create a new organization based on the default [`bare-kit`](https://github.com/aragon/dao-kits/blob/master/kits/bare/contracts/BareKit.sol).
+It won’t have a token manager, vault, finance, or voting instance installed.
 Make a note of the deployed DAO address as we will need it for subsequent commands.

 ## Adding a Token and Token Manager instance